nextcloud/news/CONTRIBUTING.md

 That way we can talk about the problem first and discuss the implementation (and of course help you with your code)

+To get started after cloning the repository, install the [development dependencies](https://github.com/owncloud/news#development-dependencies) and run:

+    make

+in the app directory to fetch all dependencies and compile the JavaScript.
+The News app uses Composer for PHP dependencies, Gulp for building the JavaScript "binary" and Bower/npm as JavaScript package manager.
+For more information on JavaScript development [check out the README.md in the js folder](https://github.com/owncloud/news/blob/master/js/README.md)

+For running all tests suites you can run:

+    make test

+Packaging is done via:

+    make dist

+The packages are inside the top level **build/artifacts** folder

 ### Stuff To Work On

 Check [the plugin section on the wiki](https://github.com/owncloud/news/wiki#requested-and-needs-contributors) for finding ideas to work on which should be realized separately via a plugin or app.